Bachelor in Paradise Season-Premiere Recap: Paradise Lost

 Bachelor in Paradise

 Who decided we have to do this?
 Who made the decision to air the footage from before production was shut down?
 Why?
-You couldn’t just air a little slideshow of who was into who and just get on with it, instead of teasing Corinne and DeMario being pulled aside by the producers and Host Chris on the empty set like it’s Omaha Beach and he’s narrating a documentary about the brave boys in uniform who lost their lives?
-Host Chris forlornly considers the magnitude of the ocean and says it was emotional and stressful for the cast, crew, and for him too.
+You couldn’t just air a little slideshow of who was into who and just get on with it, instead of teasing Corinne and DeMario being pulled aside by the producers and host Chris on the empty set like it’s Omaha Beach and he’s narrating a documentary about the brave boys in uniform who lost their lives?
+Host Chris forlornly considers the magnitude of the ocean and says it was emotional and stressful for the cast, crew, and for him, too.

 Oh my God.
-Chris, I understand that this is all you have and if this show ever went away, you’d be selling Roombas on QVC, but this is not about you.
+Chris, I understand that this is all you have, and that if this show ever went away, you’d be selling Roombas on QVC, but this is not about you.
 Does anyone else think that between this and Rachel’s season, Chris got a little excited?
 Just the tiniest bit excited to talk about “serious issues”?
-He googled “racism” and he read the entire Wikipedia page for “consent.”
+He Googled racism and he read the entire Wikipedia page for consent.
 He’s sitting at home with his DVR and a copy of Final Cut, making a new reel.

-Before we get this whole thing started, I need the show to starting putting (R) or (D) next to their names.
-Between Robby hanging out with Tomi Lahren and “Make [INSERT NOUN HERE] Corinne Again,” I need to know who I can trust.
+Before we get this whole thing started, I need the show to start putting (R) or (D) next to their names.
+Between Robby hanging out with Tomi Lahren and “Make [INSERT NOUN HERE] Corinne Again,” I need to know whom I can trust.

 It’s time for the opening credits.
 Dean flops out of the pool and spits water everywhere.
 Raven blows a kiss to the camera.
 Vinny kicks over a lamp?
 Is that … his thing?
 Amanda is being chased by an anthropomorphic slice of pizza.
-It’s not even a cheese pizza costume.
+It’s not even a cheese-pizza costume.
 Kristina is eating a cheeseburger?
 I feel like only half of these are on theme.
 Ben Z. is sleeping standing up.
 Jasmine is choking a camera guy.
 That shark-ass bitch is a shark-ass bitch.
-And Lacey is rubbing a ridiculous amount of sunscreen in, but then again, I’ve got a natural SPF factor of 8 so maybe that’s normal for white people.
+And Lacey is rubbing a ridiculous amount of sunscreen in, but then again, I’ve got a natural SPF factor of eight, so maybe that’s normal for white people.

-The weirdest part is that Corinne doesn’t get a fun lil’ intro.
+The weirdest part is that Corinne doesn’t get a fun li’l intro.
 She just has a clip of her laughing at the bar.
 But think of all the possibilities: She could have flown her nanny down to Mexico just to film her turn to the camera and hold up a duster back-to-back with Corinne.
 But really, all it does is remind us that Corinne left.
-And Corinne didn’t just leave — she went through an alleged sexual assault and decided not to come back, but after an “internal investigation” ABC welcomed DeMario back with open arms.
+And Corinne didn’t just leave — she went through an alleged sexual assault and decided not to come back, but after an “internal investigation,” ABC welcomed DeMario back with open arms.
 How the fuck can ABC put DeMario in their opening credits grinning and laughing?
 I guess the other option would be to somehow “punish” him in their opening credits.
 That’s even worse.
 Imagine if they put him in the stocks on the beach and let a seagull land on his head.

 It’s time for Paradise, I guess.

 First in Paradise is Raven.
 She’s hopeful and nervous.
-There’s a certain IDGAF quality about Raven and she’s willing to call the boys out on their bad behavior and giggle with all the girls about how many abs is too many abs.
+There’s a certain IDGAF quality about Raven, and she’s willing to call the boys out on their bad behavior and giggle with all the girls about how many abs are too many abs.
 The next two to arrive are Danielle M. and Kristina.
 I’m SO excited for Danielle M. to find love.
 She seems so pure.
 Kristina got new highlights.
 I’m happy for her.
-The first guy to arrive is Dean and he’s already the object of everyone’s attention.
+The first guy to arrive is Dean, and he’s already the object of everyone’s attention.
 Up next is Ben Z. I don’t even know how anyone can look at Dean when there’s LITERALLY BEN ZEE.
 I’ve got a saved picture of Ben Z. on my computer.
 Every now and then, I open it up and look at it.
 Iggy arrives and seems like he’s going to be the little fish that follows the shark around and eats the scales from between the shark’s teeth.
 Who is the shark?

 Everybody.
 Everybody is the shark.